Shade Perennials- Perfect For Shaded Gardens

 Perennials work well for those who prefer to plant something that needs little maintaining.
 They can bring color to any area in a small amount of time.
 Blue Phlox, Brown Eyed Susan, and Doll's Eye are a few that are hardy growers and do well in any area.
 Plant for the upscale flower gardens.

 Aegopodiun Podagraria or Bishop’s Weed

 This low plant with its creamy white flowers resembles Queen Anne's lace.
-It grows very quickly and can be very aggressive, so the gardener would do well to keep an eye on it.
+It proliferates and can be very aggressive, so the gardener would do well to keep an eye on it.
 Otherwise, it’s an excellent plant for shady areas.

 This perennial, which sends out spikes of white, pink, violet or blue flowers from colorful foliage, is a fantastic ground cover.

 This plant has dramatic, long plumes of tiny cream-colored flowers on stalks that can grow from one to six feet tall.
 The foliage is fern-like and light green.

 Goldenseal a shade perennial that also has medicinal properties